Dr Patrick McAlary

 Departmental and College Responsibilities

-Alongside supporting on the MPhil Text Seminar I have taught across the following papers:
+Alongside supporting on the MPhil Text Seminar, I have taught across the following papers on the ASNC Tripos:

 • Part I Paper 1: England before the Norman Conquest